durffy/UMLHero/Design/UserStories.md

 so that: I can see the current requirements for a project and see their completion status

 AS a: Designer
+I want: Search Requirements List so that: I can narrow down specific requirements for a project

+AS a: Designer
 I want: Create requirements
 so that: requirements can be tracked for a project